jindalvivek10/fastmcp-simple-adk/fastmcp-simple/README.md

 # FastMCP Simple Example

+### What we are doing here
+1) Create a fastmcp server and run a client locally using stdin/stdout and pass mcp server so that client can connect to server and invoke it's tools
+2) create a agent that can automatically run the fastmcp server as tool and then invoke tools on the server locally using stdin/stdout

 This project demonstrates a simple implementation of FastMCP with a Google ADK agent

 ### Following - https://github.com/bhancockio/fastmcp-crash-course/tree/main